EasyMFnE/DeadHorses/README.md

 * `armor.undead_horse:` & `armor.skeleton_horse:` (Boolean, Whether armor able to be equipped)
 * `feeding-can-age:` (Boolean, whether feeding can turn baby dead horses to adults)
 * `leashing:` (Boolean, whether users can attach leashes to dead horses)
+* `packet-modification:` (Boolean, whether packets are modified to include barding info)
 * `taming.vanilla-like:` (Boolean, whether users can attempt to tame dead horses by mounting)
 * `taming.food-based:` (Boolean, whether users can attempt to tame dead horses by feeding)